neondatabase/website/content/docs/manage/projects.md

 title: Manage projects
 enableTableOfContents: true
 isDraft: false
-subtitle: Learn about Neon projects and how to manage them using either the Neon Console or the Neon API.
+subtitle: Learn how to manage Neon projects from the Neon Console or the Neon API.
 redirectFrom:
   - /docs/get-started-with-neon/projects
 updatedOn: '2023-10-06T17:44:14.705Z'